Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``figures``: the thickness is represent how many literatures can be found for the interaction of two proteins.
 The solid line means there is some literatures which strongly support the interaction.
 The dash-dot line means the supported literatures are very weak.
 The dot line means there is no literatures support the interaction.
 The color is the best score of the literatures of the interaction.
+Basically, these figures are generated from the ``best_results``

 subcellular_localization
 ------------------